simha10/Telemetry-Automation/README.md

 #### **1. Batch Video Processing**
 - Processes all `.mp4` or `.MP4` files in a specified folder
 - Case-insensitive file extension handling
-- Filters videos to only process those under 1GB in size
+- Filters videos to only process those under 2GB in size (previously 800MB)
 - Sequential processing with fresh application instance per video

 #### **2. Smart Tracking System**